furtivesock/paradice/README.md

 ## Mock-up

 [This doc](https://docs.google.com/document/d/1ujAzk27OrEfw6X94VvQVaKHv9srDw7gYD_tYzYvZbYY/edit?usp=sharing)
- sum up all our ideas of design and functionality for paradice.
+ sum up all our ideas of design and features for paradice.
 Please have a look on it if you want to see what could become our website :D

-Design and ideas were mostly imagine by @furtivesock
+Design and ideas were mostly imagined by @furtivesock

 ## Database